Declan O'Scanlon: New Jersey Assembly

 Running together with Jennifer Beck, O'Scanlon lost the very close Assembly election held on November 8, 2005.
 As of December 6, 2005, Beck was declared winner of one of the seats, and was the top vote getter in the District with 31,421 votes.
 Freshman Democratic Assemblyman Michael J. Panter won re-election with 30,473 votes, narrowly edging O'Scanlon, who had 30,400 votes, just 73 fewer than Panter.
 One-term incumbent Robert Lewis Morgan lost his bid for re-election, coming in fourth with 30,257 votes.
 In a partial rematch of 2005, O'Scanlon and his Republican running mate Caroline Casagrande defeated incumbent Panter and future Monmouth County Freeholder Amy Mallet in the 2007 General Assembly election.
 O'Scanlon and Casagrande received 25.6% and 25.5% of the vote respectively while Panter and Mallet got 25.0% and 23.9% respectively.
-O'Scanlon is known for advocating the improvement for drivers who travel on the state's roads.
-He was staunchly opposed to the state's red light camera program and has proposed legislation to increase fines for those caught misusing passing lanes, increasing the state's speed limit, and removing the state ban on self-service gas stations.
+He was opposed to the state's red light camera program and has proposed legislation to increase fines for those caught misusing passing lanes, increasing the state's speed limit, and removing the state ban on self-service gas stations.